 Academic Leadership Fellows Program FAQs

-Fellows are required to attend four ALFP sessions.
-Sessions I and II occur in September and November, respectively, and are held in the Washington, DC area.
+Fellows are required to attend all four ALFP sessions.
+Sessions I and II occur in September and October, respectively, and are held in the Washington, DC area.
 Sessions III and IV occur during the AACP INterim and Annual meetings, respectively.

 Yes.
 Individuals selected to participate in ALFP must hold active membership in AACP.

 Yes.
-The tuition for ALFP is $9,950.
-This amount includes the program curriculum, speakers, leadership texts and materials, a one-year subscription to the Harvard Business Review, Challenge Discovery exercises, the Gallup Clifton Strengths exercises, registration at AACP INterim and Annual meetings, and some meals.
+The tuition for ALFP is $10,600.
+This amount includes the program curriculum, speakers, leadership books and materials, a one-year subscription to the Harvard Business Review, team-building exercises, the Gallup Clifton Strengths exercises, programming at the George Washington Presidential Library and Mt.
+Vernon, programming at Planet Word museum, registration at AACP INterim and Annual meetings, and some meals.

 The fellow and/or their college or school are responsible for the fellow's travel, lodging, some meals, and any other personal expenses associated with participation in ALFP.

-To date, over 500 pharmacy educators have participated in ALFP...and counting!
-This will be the 19th year of the program.
+You will be a part of a special cohort, it will be Cohort 20.
+We are celebrating 20 years of the program!
+To date, over 550 pharmacy educators have participated in ALFP...and counting!
 After ALFP graduation, you will be joining an amazing network of pharmacy leaders as an alumni member.

 Nomination Process

-The nomination process typically opens in late January or February and closes at the end of March.
+The nomination process typically opens in February and closes in late March or early April.
 See the specific call for the exact dates each year.

 The dean of the college or school of pharmacy (e.g., CEO dean) must make the nomination.